 • Other

-• Like any vehicle, this includes wipers and washer fluid
+• Like any vehicle, this includes wipers, washer fluid, and cabin air filters.

 V2X – Vehicle to Load, Vehicle to Home, Vehicle to Grid